The Ultimate Guide to Culinary School Grants

 Penn Foster Career School - Students interested in becoming a caterer will enjoy the program offered by Penn Foster Career School.
 Penn Foster has classes entirely online so students never have to leave their home.

-Ashworth College - With an online program available, students can start a career in the culinary arts quickly and easily.
+The Art Institute Online - With an online program available, students can start a career in the culinary arts quickly and easily.